SUNRUSE-Junk-Drawer/maryland/src/patch/readme.md

 - Properties with objects present in both databases recurse.
 - If there are no changes at all, null is returned.

-The following will be logged:
+The following errors may be thrown:

-- An error when a property is an object in one database and a value in the other, and vice versa.
+- A property is an object in one database and a value in the other, and vice versa.
+- An object in either database contains a "created" property.